osstotalsoft/generator-graphql-rocket/README.md

 ```

 In addition, the errors thrown inside Apollo Server, can be wrapped in a 'user friendly message'.
 This increases the security of your application by making sure there are no sensitive data leaks.
-To activate this feature, use the `secure: true` option when instantiating the plugin:
+To activate this feature, use the `securedMessages: true` option when instantiating the plugin:

 ```javascript
 new ApolloLoggerPlugin({ securedMessages: false })